MINI CARROT GALETTE WITH RICOTTA

 Did you know that November is National Pepper Month?
 It’s also Peanut Butter Lover’s Month.
 In 1989, North Dakota and South Dakota became the 39th and 40th states of the US, followed by Montana as the 41st.
 It’s also World Vegan Month.
 Who knew?

 My husband falls into the "I love pie" group (that man can eat pie!).
-I never really cared for it, and to be honest, I never even made them until Tom came into my life and started requesting them.
+I never really cared for them, and honestly, I never even made them until Tom came into my life and started requesting them.
 In the last 6 years, I've made too many pies to keep track of.
-Tom will tell you I haven't made enough, but then, he can never have enough pie.
+Tom will tell you I haven't made enough, but he can never have enough pie.

-Making Dough is all about simplifying the process of baking dough.
-The book features twelve simple dough recipes—twelve simple ratios— and includes over 100 pastries, all made using five essential ingredients: flour, butter, water, sugar, and eggs.
+Making Dough is all about simplifying the baking process.
+The book features twelve simple dough recipes—twelve simple ratios—and includes over 100 pastries made using five essential ingredients: flour, butter, water, sugar, and eggs.

 This book is attractive and lightweight.
 It has a sturdy hardcover and high-quality paper, ensuring durability through frequent use.

 It’s also the perfect book for beginner bakers.
-Russell’s writing style is win-win all around: it is full of ingredient ratios, easy-to-follow instructions, illustrations and tips for dough-making, and recipes for turning each type of dough into delicious pastries.
+Russell's writing style excels in all aspects: it provides a wealth of ingredient ratios, clear instructions, illustrations, dough-making tips, and recipes that transform each type of dough into delectable pastries.
 I have quite a few marked off to try.

-The first part of the book, "Getting Started," includes the following: What is Dough, Getting Started, Measuring, Ratios, Ingredients, Tools, Mixing Methods, Tips, and Making It Your Own.
+The book's first part, "Getting Started," includes the following: What is Dough, Getting Started, Measuring, Ratios, Ingredients, Tools, Mixing Methods, Tips, and Making It Your Own.
 The other chapters in the book are dough recipes, including Biscuit, Scone, Pie, Shortcrust Dough, Sweetcrust Dough, Pate A Choux Dough, Brioche, Puff Pastry, Danish, Phyllo, and Croissant.

-I chose the pie dough as my challenge, and I knew I wanted to make a savory pie instead of a sweet pie.
-I started to think about typical Thanksgiving fare, and as I pictured those dishes, the light bulb went on.
-And I had my filling.
+I chose the pie dough as my challenge, and I knew I wanted to make a savory pie instead of a sweet one.
+I began contemplating typical Thanksgiving dishes, and as I visualized them, inspiration struck.
+I had my filling.

-Carrots!
-Usually served as a side dish, vegetable medley, or roasted dish, I started to put this together in my head, and I have to say, the end results came out better than I had imagined.
+Carrots are usually served as a side dish, vegetable medley, or roasted dish.
+I started to put this together in my head, and I have to say, the end results were better than I had imagined.

 The dough was a dream to roll out—seriously, like Play-Doh—and it baked up into a tender, buttery, flaky crust.
-I was so happy with the crust that I made it again the next day just to make sure it wasn't beginner's luck, and voila!
-Consistency won out because it came out just as good the second time around.
-I can confirm that this is about to become my go-to crust recipe for, well, just about anything I need a crust for.
+I was thrilled with the crust, and I made it again the next day to make sure it wasn't beginner's luck.
+Voila!
+Consistency won out because it came out just as good the second time.
+I can confirm that this is about to become my go-to crust recipe for just about anything I need a crust for.

 You better get started on your first batch.